ASTM B88 Copper Tube Size Chart: Standard Dimensions, O.D. & Wall Thickness for Type K, L, M

 Each type has a different wall thickness and use, with Type K being the strongest and thickest.
 Whether you are a professional or a DIY enthusiast, it is essential to use the copper pipe chart to accurately select the correct pipe for a project involving water, gas, or refrigeration.

 The chart prevents the use of fittings that don’t fit with the pipe or fixtures being used.
-By using the copper pipe size chart, material planning becomes easier, work accuracy improves, and it becomes simpler to follow plumbing regulations.
+By using the copper pipe size chart or copper fittings size chart, material planning becomes easier, work accuracy improves, and it becomes simpler to follow plumbing regulations.

 Regardless of whether you are repairing or replacing copper pipes or working on a new system, the copper pipe chart makes things easier and more reliable.